Who and UNICEF recommend

 - Exclusive breastfeeding till 6 months and continuation of breastfeeding until two years along with supplements after six months.

 - Colostrums, the yellowish sticky secretion from the breast in the first few days is the perfect food for baby and must be given.

 Optimal breastfeeding is so critical that it could save about 800 000 under 5 child lives every year.
 Breast milk is an optimal source of energy, minerals, and vitamins.
 It can provide half or more of a child’s energy needs between the ages of 6 and 12 months, and one-third of energy needs between 12 and 24 months.
 Breast milk is also a critical source of energy and nutrients during illness and reduces mortality among children who are malnourished.

 Breast milk is a complete food.
-It has more than 400 nutrients and also several antibodies which give strength to baby to fight infections.
+It has more than 400 nutrients and also several antibodies that give strength to the baby to fight infections.
 Formula milk can never beat breast milk in its composition.